 what is whooping cough?

-Also known as pertussis, whooping cough is a bacterial infection that affects your little one's lungs and airways.
+Also known as pertussis, whooping cough (not to be confused with croup) is a bacterial infection that affects your little one's lungs and airways.
 It causes your baby to cough for a few minutes at a time, most likely during the night.
 There's a risk that babies and young children could become quite ill from it, so it's important to know the signs.

 what are the signs and symptoms of whooping cough?